tomtomjhj/init.vim/notes.md

       merged (e.g. `gn@@`) or jump can be part of the macro.
     * TODO: easier mapping for `@q`, `@@`, ...
     * TODO: pre-selecting points to run macros like multicursor? (difficult)
+    * editing macros: use digraph to input control characters? <BS> is not ^H

 # pitfalls
 * Cursor movement on concealed string: `set concealcursor=n` doesn't work as expected. <https://vi.stackexchange.com/questions/4530/moving-over-conceal>